Best daily deals

 The WH-1000XM4 have a ton of Bluetooth codec options but thankfully still have a place for a standard 3.5mm audio cable as well.

 The WH-1000XM4 has a ton of Bluetooth codec options, but thankfully still has a place for a standard 3.5mm audio cable as well.
-The Bose QuietComfort 45 may be the newer option by far, but that doesn’t necessarily make it a slam dunk.
+The Bose QuietComfort 45 may be the newer option by far, but it’s been left behind by Bose already.
 Sure, it’s cheaper by about $20, but in saving that money, you lose out on a fully-featured app, vastly superior quick charging, and a more pleasant default sound profile.

 Sony WH-1000XM4